yezyilomo/simple-react-state/README.md

 ReactDOM.render(App, document.querySelector("#root"));
 ```

 Supported action types are `ASSIGN`, `PUSH`, `POP`, `REMOVE` and `FILTER`.
-The action type `ASSIGN` is the default, so if you haven't passed the type of your action that one will be set, therefore with this
+The action type `ASSIGN` is the default, so if you haven't passed the type of your action that one will be set, therefore with this in mind

 ```js
 updateUser({